CPK Insurance

 • Workers' compensation is required in New Hampshire for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and LLC members.

-• New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, so salon owners may need to show coverage before signing or renewing a location agreement.
+• Most commercial leases in New Hampshire require proof of general liability coverage, so salon owners may need to show coverage before signing or renewing a location agreement.

 • Commercial auto minimum liability in New Hampshire is $25,000/$50,000/$25,000 if a salon uses a business vehicle for deliveries, supply runs, or other covered driving needs.